Village of Winnetka

 • Cherry Street Bridge closure March 2019 through July 2019

 • Oak Street Bridge and Metra access closure July 2019 through November 2019

 Any interested person who believes a public information meeting should be held for this project may request a meeting by contacting James Bernahl at (847) 716-3261 or via email at email@example.com.
 To be considered, requests must be received by September 8, 2017.
 A public information meeting will be held if the public response demonstrates sufficient interest.

 Maps, drawings, and other information are available for viewing and inspection by the general public.
 Please contact the person listed above to make arrangements to view this material.

 The Sanitary Sewer Backflow Prevention Program is a cost sharing program between the Village of Winnetka and the homeowners of single family homes built before 1970.
 This year, the Village Council budgeted $105,000 toward the Sanitary Sewer Backflow Prevention Program.
 The program is administered by Staff on a first come, first serve basis.
-The program was a great success.
-As of June 6th, all monies have been utilized.
-No further reimbursements will be processed this year.
-If you were in the process of installing a backflow device, or were considering entering the program, Village Staff cannot process your request until further funds are made available.
-However, Staff will continue to accept all required documentation and schedule the required pre-construction inspections, but cannot make any further reimbursements, as noted.
+At this point in time, monies are still available.
+If you are interested in participating in the program, please contact Susan Chen and/or Matt Havlik to obtain the necessary applications and program information and to schedule the mandatory pre-construction inspection.
+Upon successful completion of the pre-construction inspection, obtain all necessary permits for the work through the Community Development Department.
 The Village Council shall retain the sole and exclusive discretion to determine the funding for each fiscal year.

 510 Green Bay Rd.
 Winnetka, IL 60093